← BACK TO UPDATES

 Developers trust VibeEval

-TEST YOUR LOVABLE PROJECT NOW
+SCAN YOUR LOVABLE APP NOW

 Quick fact: Over 76% of web applications have at least one serious security vulnerability.
 When you're building fast with AI, security testing becomes even more critical.